 Why And How Does Alcohol Make You Retain Water?

-Let us face it.
-Whether it is chronic or acute alcohol consumption, the fact is that alcohol intake will compromise your kidney function (2).
+Let’s face it.
+Whether it is chronic or acute alcohol consumption, the fact is that alcohol intake could compromise your kidney function (2).
 In particular, it may result in liver cirrhosis, which we discussed earlier and ranked among the causes of edema.

 To understand how alcohol causes water retention, you have to first comprehend the role of the kidney.
 The kidney tubules are responsible for maintaining your body’s water and electrolyte levels in equilibrium (2).

 In most cases, this may be affected by various factors, including excessive alcohol intake and different fluctuating needs of your body.
 Under the influence of alcohol, the tubules may tend to retain excess water, which then causes swelling in your feet.

 Swollen feet are among the first observable signs of water retention.
 Luckily, you can try some home remedies to deal with edema.
 However, if this is left untreated, it may cause more damage.
 Your kidneys may deteriorate following alcohol dependence or abuse, as well as causing liver disease (2).

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!

 How Long Does Alcohol Make You Retain Water?